koush/docs.scrypted.app/home-assistant.md

 4. Copy the `Scrypted NVR Card Webpage URL`.
 (Substitute this with [Camera Grid](#camera-grid-card) or [Event Reel](#event-reel-card) URL if desired.)

 ::: warning
+If the `Integrate` menu is unavailable, verify the following:
+1. Scrypted must be opened from **inside** Home Assistant.
+The Home Assistant integration configuration is only available from inside Home Assistant.
-The [Custom Component](#install-custom-component) (and [Addon setup](#addon-setup), if applicable) **must correctly be completed** prior to setting up the cards.
-If the `Integrate` menu is unavailable, the setup was not completed correctly and should be revalidated per the documentation on this page.
+2. The [Custom Component](#install-custom-component) (and [Addon setup](#addon-setup), if applicable) **must correctly be completed** prior to setting up the cards.
 :::

 <div style="display: flex; flex-direction: column; align-items: center; flex: 1;">